elterminad0r/github_index/README.md

 It's a bit off as I've turned off smoothing, but overall I prefer it this way.
 ### [stepbysierp](https://github.com/elterminad0r/stepbysierp)
 A breadth-first Sierpinski triangle, using generators.
+It has been optimised a lot so that each stack frame needs only track coordinates, and crucially they share triangle dimension information.
+Originally, whenever a new depth was reached, the program stuttered as it had to create an exponential number of new generators with new calculations.
 It looks like this:

 ![screenshot](https://github.com/elterminad0r/stepbysierp/blob/master/screenshot.png)
 ### [py\_lerpbez](https://github.com/elterminad0r/py_lerpbez)